• Skip to primary navigation

 The mixture should be soft, moist, and have a pudding-like texture.
 If it becomes too thick, add a little warm milk or water to adjust the consistency to your liking.
 Remember that the mixture will thicken further as it cools, so it’s better to have a slightly softer texture while cooking.

 Adjust the amount of sugar according to your taste preferences.
 Start with the suggested amount in the recipe and taste the mixture before adding more.
 Some people prefer a sweeter Aval Kesari, while others prefer it slightly less sweet.
-Remember that the sweetness may intensify somewhat as the dish cools down, so keep that in mind when adjusting the sugar levels.
+The sweetness may intensify as the dish cools down, so keep that in mind when adjusting the sugar levels.

 Use spices like cardamom powder or saffron strands in moderation to avoid overpowering the dish.
 Start with a small amount, taste, and add more if desired.
 You can adjust the flavours to suit your preference.